michael-ifeanyichukwu/michael-ifeanyichukwu/README.md

 - Hi, michael-ifeanyichukwu here,
 - 👀 I Am a tech enthusiaste,
 - 🌱 I am currently learning programming (c++, rust, MATLAB, tensorflow),
-- 💞️ I am looking forward to collaborating with you on tech related researches and also programming projects.
+- 💞️ I am looking forward to collaborating with you on any tech related researches and also programming projects.
 - 📫 you can reach me, on the following handles:
 - twitter @ifeany_obidike,
 - instagram @themikeifeanyichukwu,